-This section discusses cross-platform application development using Xamarin.Forms.
+The documents in this section discuss cross-platform application development using Xamarin.Forms.

 Custom Renders let developers 'override' the default rendering of Xamarin.Forms controls to customize their appearance and behavior on each platform (using native SDKs if desired).